Compression with the tudocomp Framework: Cycle-Free Lemma of lcpcomp

 \JO[\block{The Algorithm}]{\block{(\ref{it78UA}) Streaming Algorithm}} The internal suffix tree nodes can be mapped to the pre-order numbers $[1..n]$ injectively by using rank/select data structures on the suffix tree topology.
 This allows us to use $n \lg n$ bits for storing a factor id in each internal suffix tree node.
 To this end, we create an array~$R$ of $n \lg n$ bits.
 All elements of the array are initially set to zero.
 In order to compute the factorization, we scan the text from left to right.
-Given that we are at text position~$i$, we locate the suffix tree leaf~$\ell$ corresponding to the $i$-th suffix.
-Let $p$ be $\ell$'s parent. \begin{itemize} \item If $R[p] \not= 0$, then $p$ corresponds to a factor~$F_x$.
+Given that we are at text position~$i$, we locate the suffix tree leaf~$\ell \gets \leafselect[i]$ corresponding to the $i$-th suffix.
+Let $p \gets \parent[\ell]$ be $\ell$'s parent. \begin{itemize} \item If $R[p] \not= 0$, then $p$ corresponds to a factor~$F_x$.
 Let $c$ be the first character of the edge label $\lambda(p,\ell)$.
 The substring $F_x c$ occurs exactly once in~$T$, otherwise $\ell$ would not be a leaf.
 Consequently, we output a factor consisting of the referred index $R[p]$ and the string label~$c$.
-We further increment $i$ by the string depth of $p$ plus one. \item Otherwise, using level ancestor queries, we search for the highest node~$v$ with $R[v] = 0$ on the path between the root (exclusively) and~$p$.
+We further increment $i$ by the string depth of $p$ plus one. \item Otherwise, using level ancestor queries, we search for the highest node~$v \gets \levelanc[\ell,d]$ with $R[v] = 0$ on the path between the root (exclusively) and~$p$ (iterate over the depth~$d$ starting with zero).
 We set $R[v] \gets z+1$, where $z$ is the current number of computed factors.
 We output the referred index $R[\parent[v]]$ and the string $\lambda(\parent[v],v)$.
 Finally, we increment $i$ by the string depth of~$v$. \end{itemize} Since level ancestor queries can be answered in constant time, we can compute a factor in time linear to its length.
-Summing over all factors we get linear time overall. \JO[We use $n \lg n + \abs{\ST{}}$ bits of working space.]{}

-\JO{The code that computes the LZ78U factorization with variant (1) is shown in the appendix.}
+Summing over all factors we get linear time overall. \JO[We use $n \lg n + \abs{\ST{}}$ bits of working space.]{} \JO{The code that computes the LZ78U factorization with variant (1) is shown in the appendix.}

 \JO{\block{(\ref{it78UB}) Offline Algorithm}} \J[